 In addition, it is a freeware which is compatible with all PCs including Windows 10, 8.1, 8, 7, Vista and XP.
 This incremental and differential backup software allows you to incremental backup HDD to external hard drive with ease.

-Following are the detailed steps of backing up system drive incrementally.
+Following are the detailed steps of backing up system drive incrementally or differentially.
 In the first place, download this free incremental and differential backup software on your computer.

 1. Click Backup and then System Backup.